develit-io/nuxt-sentry/README.md

 The module can be configured by providing a `sentry` key in the `public` section of the `runtimeConfig` or `appConfig` in `nuxt.config.ts`.

-The `sdk` object is passed directly to the Sentry SDK.
+The `clientSdk` object is passed directly to the Sentry SDK.
 It consists of the properties specified in the [Sentry documentation here](https://docs.sentry.io/platforms/javascript/configuration/options/).

-The `disabledIntegrations` object takes a key of the integration name and a boolean value to enable or disable the integration.
-The default integrations that are enabled are:
+The `disableIntegrations` object takes a key of the integration name and a boolean value to enable or disable the integration.
+[See more details here](#disabling-integrations)
-- Breadcrumbs
-- Dedupe
-- FunctionToString
-- GlobalHandlers
-- HttpContext
-- InboundFilters
-- LinkedErrors
-- TryCatch

 Runtime config: